yingqiliu-appdev/photogram-gui/README.md

 ## Things to keep in mind

+  - I added some _validations_, rules to try and help prevent bogus data from entering your tables, to your models.
+We'll discuss these next week.
+ - Don't be alarmed by the number of automated tests.
+Most of them are there as hints to help you structure your forms correctly.
+ - It's okay to View Source on the target to get hints on what HTML we used.
  - When you make forms, don't forget to add a `<label>` for every form control (`<input>`, `<textarea>`, etc).
 The `<label>` should have a `for=""` attribute that matches the `id=""` attribute of the input.
 For example,

     ```html
     <label for="zebra">Fan</label>
     <input id="zebra" type="text" name="qs_fan_id">
     ```

-    This lets the browser know which label belongs to which input, which helps with [accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility), ergonomics, SEO, and most importantly for you right now — automated tests.
- - I added some _validations_, rules to try and help prevent bogus data from entering your tables, to your models.
-We'll discuss these next week.
- - Don't be alarmed by the number of automated tests.
-Most of them are there as hints to help you structure your forms correctly.
- - It's okay to View Source on the target to get hints on what HTML we used.